 DID YOU KNOW?
 There’s a strong Doctor Who connection among the cast, which included Peter Barkworth (The Ice Warriors, 1967), Cyril Shaps (The Androids of Tara, 1978) and Christopher Bidmead (who was a script editor and writer during the Tom Baker years).

 8) Fish (20/10/73)

 This was written and dramatised by BAFTA-nominated writer and director Rene Basilico.
 In Sydney, compulsive ‘piscivore’ Price gets caught up in a bizarre love triangle when aspiring actor Greg falls for the enigmatic Jane, a one-time actress who is now married to wealthy broker turned deep-sea fisherman Richard (played by Australian actor Bill Kerr).
-But when Greg decides to follow Jane to Brisbane, it proves his undoing – and the reason why Price will never eat ‘flake’ and chips every again.
+But when Greg decides to follow Jane to Brisbane, it proves his undoing – and the reason why Price will never eat ‘flake’ and chips ever again.

 9) Soul Music (27/10/73)

-Written and dramatised by William Ingram, this Paris-based tale, inspired no doubt by The Hands of Orlac, starred Coral Browne as Marianne, the wife an acclaimed violinist who has lost his touch.
+Written and dramatised by William Ingram, this Paris-based tale, inspired no doubt by The Hands of Orlac, starred Coral Browne as Marianne, the wife of an acclaimed violinist who has lost his touch.
 But why?
 It’s only when Price learns the details of the post-mortem following David’s sudden death that he discovers the grisly truth.
 The cast in this story also included John Graham (Quatermass and the Pit).

 10) Guy Fawkes Night (03/11/73)